Pakistan Muslim League-Nawaz (PML-N) Roots

 This was also when for the first time the PML shifted radically towards adopting overt religious symbolism and rhetoric.

-Muhammad Khan Junejo (left) with Ziaul Haq and Ghulam Ishaq Khan (1985).
+(1985).
 Junejo became the head of the PML that was revamped by Zia.

 In 1993 the PML split again when Mian Nawaz Sharif broke away to form the PML-Nawaz (PML-N).